ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on battleship project

 **Thoughts:** Slow and steady progress.
 Currently need to work on collision checking (which feels like tha hardest part to me)

+### Day 90: October 1, 2021

+**Today's Progress**: Worked on battleship project

+**Thoughts:** managed to implement the collision checking!
+Also made the enemy ship placement random.
+Started on hover when placing ships, need to start design soon